Best acne patch

 Appearance

-The majority of acne patches are as inconspicuous as possible.
+Most acne patches are as inconspicuous as possible.
 To that end, they are usually clear or available in colors that will match specific skin tones.
-That said, there are also some colorful options and whimsical designs available if you prefer.
+But there are also colorful options and whimsical designs if you prefer.

 How much you can expect to spend on an acne patch

-Standard non-medicated acne patches cost between 5-35 cents per patch.
-For medicated patches, expect to spend anywhere from 10 cents to $1.20 per patch, depending on the ingredients and the size of the patch.
-Micro-needling patches are the most expensive and often cost 50 cents to $3 per patch.
+Standard non-medicated acne patches cost 5-35 cents per patch.
+For medicated patches, expect to spend anywhere from 10 cents to $1.20 per patch, depending on ingredients and size.
+Micro-needling patches are the most expensive, often costing 50 cents to $3 per patch.

 Acne patch FAQ